mattermost/mattermost-developer-documentation/site/content/integrate/plugins/webapp/actions.md

 ## Some common client functions

-We've listed out some of the commonly-used client functions that you can use in your web app plugin.
+We've listed out some of the commonly-used client functions you can use in your web app plugin.
 You can find all the client functions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts).

 * ### [getUser = (userId: string)](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts#L846)